Liyin-Zhang/pinn-transient-stability/README.md

-# Understanding PINN Training Dynamics
+# Understanding PINN Training Dynamics: Frequency Principle and Its Mitigation in Power System Transient Stability
 This repository presents the main figures and visualized results of the paper *Understanding PINN Training Dynamics: Frequency Principle and Its Mitigation in Power System Transient Stability*.

 ## Transient Stability Analysis with PINNs